-Welcome to the Tucson CSA.
-One of the greatest pleasures of eating local organically grown produce comes from knowing that it is grown by farmers who made conscious choices about cultivating their land in environmentally and socially responsible ways.
-Such produce is also fresher, healthier and more flavorful than industrially grown produce harvested before maturity and shipped over long distances.
+In return, the farm pledges to offer its members weekly “shares” of its harvests.
+One of the greatest pleasures of eating local organically grown produce comes from knowing that it is grown by farmers who made conscious choices about cultivating their land in environmentally, economically and socially responsible ways.
+They give us produce which is fresher, healthier, more diverse and more flavorful than industrially grown produce which is generally harvested before maturity and shipped over long distances.
 Participating in a local food system also fosters closer relationships among us, the foods we eat, those who grow it, and the environment we live in.

 This mutually supportive relationship between local farmers and community members helps create an economically stable farm operation in which members are assured the highest quality produce while adequately supporting local.